-The Kingston Chamber Music Festival, now preparing for its 29th season in 2017, features many of the world's established music stars playing alongside young, rising artists.
+The Kingston Chamber Music Festival, now preparing for its 30th anniversary season in 2018, features many of the world's established music stars playing alongside young, rising artists.
 Pianist Natalie Zhu, artistic director since 2009, succeeded violinist David Kim, who founded the festival in 1989.
 A two-week summer series of six reasonably-priced subscription concerts is held on the peaceful URI campus in Kingston, R.I., just a 10-minute drive from the ocean.
 The 580-seat, air-conditioned Fine Arts Center Concert Hall at URI is an inviting, open space.
 A seventh concert, an annual piano recital, is held in the nearby Lutheran Church of the Good Shepherd.

 Other events during the festival include two master classes for aspiring young artists, two scheduled open rehearsals, and two post-concert question-and-answer sessions with the musicians.
 An artist-in-residence program provides free recitals in senior centers, and recreation and church halls.
 A $1,000 scholarship is awarded annually to a music student at the University of Rhode Island.

 The festival also supports a one-week Schools Outreach Program, held in late winter or early spring, that has reached thousands of school children since its inception in 1990.

 The mission of the KCMF is to bring outstanding chamber music performed by exceptional young artists and world-class musicians to audiences in southern New England; to present concerts at affordable prices; and to provide outreach programs to students in our area schools and to adults in community settings.